traigysmantas/twitter-stream-aws-demo/README.md

 | **Create Fargate Task to run long stream proccess**               | **At first sight, hard to setup.
 AWS does not have free tier**|
 ## Possible Improvements

-- Add Joi Schema validation for API Lambdas.
+- Investigate & add API Gateway request validation.
 - Investigate & add API Gateway Lambda authorizers.
 - Refactor DynamoDB integration part to use Generics.
-- Refactor common folder to improve imports statements.
 - Investigate Fargate Service and use it instead of Producer Lambda.
 - Investigate DLQ solution to ensure data is stored correctly between DynamoDB & CloudWatch.